-The wise perspective puppy owner will, therefore, know the importance of advance preparation and will make sure to not miss anything on his/her new puppy checklist.
+The wise prospective puppy owner will, therefore, know the importance of advance preparation and will make sure to not miss anything on his/her new puppy checklist.

 New Puppy Checklist: Potty Training Supplies and Equipment

 Before opening your heart and home to a new puppy, you'll need several supplies.
-While this checklist may seem like lots of puppy stuff at first, you'll be thanking me later on once your puppy will be much more comfortable and happy compared to your neighbor's pup who has still not been potty trained 6 months later.
-Following is an important new puppy checklist to help your pup adapt to his new living quarters and get started in successful potty training.
+While this checklist may seem like lots of stuff at first, you'll be thanking me later on and your puppy will be much more comfortable and happy compared to your neighbor's pup who has still not been potty trained 6 months later.
+Following is an important checklist to help your pup adapt to his new living quarters and get started in successful potty training.

-Crate: A crate is short-term confinement area.
-It is not meant to keep your pup parked in there for hours on end.
+A crate is a short-term confinement area.
+It is not meant to keep your pup parked in for hours on end.
 Pups are social creatures and isolation leads to problems.
 A crate works best if you are home most of the day and you can monitor your puppy.

 Your puppy will need to be taken out of the crate very often to eliminate and you will need to become acquainted and watchful for signs of your puppy needing to go potty.
 Very young puppies may need to be taken out to potty every 1 to 2 hours when awake and at least 2 to 3 times a night/early morning.

-A crate facilitates your puppy's potty training because its use is based on a pup's instinct to not want to soil the area where he sleeps.
-Now, this instinct is strong in most pups raised by a reputable breeder, while it is very weak instead in puppy mill dogs and pups sold in pet stores.
+A crate facilitates your puppy's potty training because it works with a pup's instinct to avoid soiling the area where he sleeps.
+Now, this instinct is strong in most pups raised by a reputable breeder, while it is very weak in puppy mill dogs and pups sold in pet stores.

-In order to work well though, the right choice of a crate is important.
-Make sure the crate is large enough that your pup can comfortably stand, turn around and stretch his legs when sleeping, but snug enough that he can't potty in one corner and rest comfortably in the opposite end.
+In order to work well, the right choice of a crate is important.
+Make sure the crate is large enough that your pup can comfortably stand, turn around, and stretch his legs when sleeping, but snug enough that he can't potty in one corner and rest comfortably in the opposite end.

 A crate also helps keep your puppy safe when you can't actively supervise him.
-A crate should never be used for punishment as we want the pup to love being in there and never dread it.
-You can use a crate for time-outs for when your pup misbehaves or is cranky, but punishment is needed: just calmly and matter-of-fact lead your pup in the crate with a treat and a chew toy and let him calm down.
+A crate should never be used for punishment, as we want the pup to love being in there and never dread it.
+You can use a crate for time-outs for when your pup misbehaves or is cranky: just calmly and matter-of-fact lead your pup in the crate with a treat and a chew toy and let him calm down.

 Your puppy will be invited into the crate from day one.
 Make sure you keep the door open and place some toys and treats inside.
 Praise your pup for exploring it.
 Encourage repeat visits and praise lavishly.